namin/simple-tracing-jit/README.md

 ## TODOs / Limitations

+- [ ] We can keep entering traces while recording after failure, going deeper and deeper into recordings.

 - [ ] When recording after a guard fails, backjumps are not accounted for as hot loops.

 - [x] Find a program that requires more than one trace in the tree tracing JIT.